delsinm/aws-iam-role-wizard/README.md

 Or in the Vercel dashboard: **Project → Settings → Environment Variables**.

-Add your Anthropic key from ([console.anthropic.com](https://console.anthropic.com/)).
+Add your Anthropic API key from [console.anthropic.com](https://console.anthropic.com/).
 The key is never exposed to the browser — all Anthropic API calls are proxied through the serverless function.

 ### 4.Redeploy to apply the environment variable